 You must use and understand exposure compensation dial to take decent photos.
 It’s located at the front of the camera, the opposite side of the focus wheel.

 The dial is admittedly of a bad design.
 It provides no reliable measurements, i.e.: exposure stops.
 It resets to the middle position every time you close your camera.
-For a new user, its function is confusing as fuck.
+The dark/light colour can easily be misinterpreted.

 Here’s how it works.
 Turning the dial so that you see more black will yield a darker image and vice-versa.
 The new Polaroid Originals film is more sensitive than the Polaroid film made when the camera was manufactured, thus you need to turn the dial “L/D control” to reveal more black by one mark to expose your film correctly 🛑.
 If you are looking at the camera from the front, turn the dial counter-clockwise by one notch/mark.
 Failing to do this may result in over-exposed photographs.
 You must repeat this step every time you open your camera.